 - I continue to happily read sports romance submissions of all sorts, but I’d love to see a few break the mold .

 Mostly, I would really love to see projects that push the boundaries, make me squirm a little in discomfort, but still deliver a satisfying romance with a happily ever after and a great sexiness.
 All alpha heroes welcome, including those who are kind of jerks to start off with, but spunky heroines who aren’t doormats are an absolute must!

-Kerri Buckley, Editor: I’m actively acquiring in all genres except for sci-fi.
+Kerri Buckley, Senior Editor: I’m actively acquiring in all genres except for sci-fi.
 Here’s what I’m crossing my fingers to find in my submission inbox ASAP:

 - Dry, funny, or sarcastic mysteries, cozy or otherwise.
 If your gumshoe has a standout or off-color sense of humor, please send him/her my way